-I am a composer and saxophonist who has performed in the New York City area for the past 15 years.
-After winning several local and state-wide awards for saxophone playing at the Scotch Plains-Fanwood High School in New Jersey, I began studies in composition and saxophone at Hampton University and at the Jazz Performance Program at William Paterson University.
-During that time, I received lessons from James Nesbit, Bruce Williams, Don Braden, Mark Gross, and Kenny Garrett.
-As a sideman, I improvised in the New York world music scene while performing with West African Drummer, Babatunde Olatunji.
-After Olatunji’s passing, I became a member of the Clark Terry Big Band, performing in Switzerland and Manhattan on numerous occasions with that ensemble.
-I continue to write new compositions and perform with groups in and around NYC.
+Whitney Slaten is a composer and saxophonist who has performed in the New York City area for the past 15 years.
+He began studies in composition and saxophone at Hampton University and graduated from the Jazz Performance Program at William Paterson University.
+During that time, Slaten received studied with James Nesbit, Bruce Williams, Don Braden, Mark Gross, and Kenny Garrett.
+As a sideman, he improvised in the New York world music scene while performing with West African drummer, Babatunde Olatunji.
+After Olatunji’s passing, Slaten became a member of the Clark Terry Big Band, performing in Switzerland and Manhattan on numerous occasions with that ensemble.
+He continues to write new compositions and perform in and around New York.

 Live From Where You Might Have Been

 “Earthdance” is a piece that the ensemble played as the introduction to their performances.
 Regular audience members recognized and expected the melody.
-However, the ensemble would perform the melody and harmonies with different rhythms, showcasing a multitude of dance styles.
+However, the ensemble would perform the melody and harmonies with different rhythms, showcasing a multitude of dance styles from the region.
 In this recording, the Whitney Slaten Project performs Earthdance in a 2/3 rumba clave rhythm as an homage to the Guaguancó tradition of Cuba.
-In the introduction, set against the clave and cascara patterns, My saxophone solo reluctantly yet slowly and eventually transitions from a tense and meandering set of syncopations toward rhythmic alignment with the ensemble just before the statement of the melody.
+In the introduction, set against the clave and cascara patterns, Slaten’s saxophone solo reluctantly yet slowly and eventually transitions from a tense and meandering set of syncopations toward rhythmic alignment with the ensemble just before the statement of the melody.

-“Eric” is a piece dedicated to my deceased older brother.
+“Eric” is a piece dedicated to Slaten’s deceased older brother.
 In the A section of the form, Andrew’s keyboard sounds an ostinato of block chords taken from Beethoven’s Piano Sonata No. 14 in C-sharp minor (Moonlight Sonata) in which they are originally presented as arpeggios.
-When I was a child, Eric taught me the sonata at our grandfather’s Griffith piano.
+When Whitney was a child, Eric taught him the sonata at their grandfather’s Griffith piano.
 Subsequent sections of the piece resolve to a relative major mode to symbolize Eric’s transcendence.
 Eric was a professional dancer, living and working in the New York City theatre circuit.
 The 5/4 meter of the piece is meant to pictoralize his dancing.
 The performance features Jaimeo’s expressive drum solo.

 On the River Niger

-“On the River Niger” is a a kind of “program music” that is in conversation with the long standing tradition of Jeli such as Toumani Diabaté, as well as Czech composer Bedrich Smetana’s tone painting of the river in Vltava.
-This work also represents my experience growing up with Babatunde Olatunji as a family friend and later musical mentor, in addition to Baba’s musicians, Mawuena Kodjovi and Mai Lingani, Thierno Camara, and Abou Diarrassouba, artists in the New York City Afropop scene.
+“On the River Niger” is similar to a kind of “program music” that is in conversation with the long standing tradition of Jeli such as Toumani Diabaté, as well as Czech composer Bedrich Smetana’s tone painting of the river in Vltava.
+This work also represents Slaten’s experience growing up with Babatunde Olatunji as a family friend and later musical mentor, in addition to Baba’s musicians, Mawuena Kodjovi and Mai Lingani, Thierno Camara, and Abou Diarrassouba, artists in the New York City Afropop scene.
 In this recording, Foluso introduces the piece with a series of patterns that he recently learned while studying from a master drummer in Gambia.
-I can be heard improvising with the phrygian mode, a sound that I heard and performed in the music of this West African region.
+Slaten can be heard improvising with the phrygian mode, a sound that he heard and performed in the music of this West African region.